Emergency Department

 - Your family physician

 If you or a family member feels unwell, contact your family doctor or nurse practitioner.
-If they’re unavailable or you don’t have one, try the options below.
-Pharmacy Services
+If they’re unavailable or you don’t have one, try the options below. -

 Health811 is a free, secure, and confidential service Ontarians can access 24 hours a day, seven days a week to receive health advice from a Registered Nurse by calling